 Lentils are raved about as being healthy for us humans, but can a dog have them as well?
 Knowing what to feed your dog can be complicated.
 While there is no definite answer on giving dogs lentils, that doesn’t mean you can’t learn more about the subject and then make up your own mind.

 Can I Give My Dog Lentils?
-Answer: Not Necessary
+Answer: Not necessary but okay

-As a matter of fact, if cooked well, lentils can make a good meal for your dog.
+Overall, lentils can make a good meal for your dog.
 Not only will they enjoy a delicious home-cooked meal, but it will also be quite healthy for them assuming they are found to be agreeable.
 The only way to really find out is by providing a small amount for your dog and then observing them for digestive or bowel issues.

 What to Watch Out For

-There are plenty more ingredients that would-be chefs often add in along with lentils to make the meal a more wholesome experience.
-While your human guests are likely to thank you for such a delicious meal, it can be very dangerous to serve your dog the same thing, though they will still likely thank you for it.
+There are plenty more ingredients that would-be chefs often add-in along with lentils to make a meal more wholesome.
+While your human guests are likely to thank you for such a delicious meal, it can be very dangerous to serve your dog the same thing (though they will still likely thank you for it).

 Other Foods to Consider

-While lentils on their own if cooked well make a plenty good enough meal on its own, adding certain things such as protein and vegetables can really liven up the meal and keep your dog happy and healthy.
-Chicken, beef or turkey make good meals that go along with lentils if properly prepared and ground by a food processor.
-In fact all it takes to complete a meal of lentils is a plate of scrambled eggs – it will give your dog all the protein they need.
+While lentils on their own if cooked well make a plenty good enough meal on its own, adding certain things such as vegetables can really liven up the meal and keep your dog happy and healthy.
+Chicken, beef or turkey make good meals that go along with lentils if properly prepared.
+In fact, all it takes to complete a meal of lentils is a plate of scrambled eggs – it will give your dog all the protein they would ever need.